-Three vendors are currently vetted to meet UCF standards: iClicker, Learning Catalytics, and TurningTechnologies.
+UCF does not have a standardized vendor, allowing faculty to use the system of their choice: iClicker, Poll Everywhere, Top Hat, and TurningTechnologies.
 If you decide to adopt one of these technologies, you may skip many of the steps below (as indicated).
 For more information contact the Faculty Center or individual vendors.

 2. Adopt clickers through the UCF Bookstore